the-hyp0cr1t3/CC/Resources.md

 STL, or Standard Template Library, is a huge library of useful functions.
 If you're not already familiar with it, [this](https://hackerrank.com/domains/cpp/stl) is a good place to start.

 ## Everything that comes after
-* Here is a [link](https://facebook.com/groups/BPHCCompetitiveCoding/permalink/2368441416724151/) to some very useful posts on FB which covers most beginner topics.
-Upsolve every problem.
+* Here is a [link](https://facebook.com/groups/BPHCCompetitiveCoding/permalink/2368441416724151/) to some very useful posts from the FB group (which you have to be a part of to access) that covers most beginner topics.
+Upsolve every problem from these posts.
 Remember that these are only the first 2-3 problems that will introduce you to the topic.
 It's upto you to explore further.

 * Once you're familiar with a particular topic, you can go to [Problemset](https://codeforces.com/problemset) on Codeforces and search by tag and/or rating.
 From there, it's just practice, practice, practice.